Rublev Colours Artist Oils

 One reason is we use natural and historical pigments like those used by the old masters.
 Another is we make them as they did before modern oil colors—without additives.
-Rublev Colours Artists Oils are formulated to maintain the unique characteristics of each pigment in oil.
-What you find in each tube is unique due to the pigment inside, giving you new choices of texture, opacity, consistency, tone and hue.
-With Rublev Colours you experience the transparency of yellow ocher, the pale coolness of green earths, and the crystalline glitter of blue lazurite.
+We formulate Rublev Colours Artists Oils to maintain the unique characteristics of each pigment in oil.
+What you find in each tube is unique due to the pigment inside, giving you new choices of texture, opacity, consistency, tone, and hue.
+With Rublev Colours, you experience the transparency of yellow ocher, the pale coolness of green earths, and the crystalline glitter of blue lazurite.

 The particles of natural pigments are larger and more varied than pigments in modern artists’ oil colors.
-When we remember how crystalline pigments, such as azurite, malachite, lazurite, were used in old masters’ paintings, it is easy to understand how these beautiful surfaces with broken lights were obtained.
-An examination, for instance, of azurite particles under the microscope at once reveals the beautiful mass of blue and blue-green crystals, reflecting light in all directions, and thus of course enhancing the visual effect.
+When we remember how crystalline pigments, such as azurite, malachite, and lazurite, were used in old masters’ paintings, it is easy to understand how these beautiful surfaces with broken lights were obtained.
+An examination, for instance, of azurite particles under the microscope at once reveals the beautiful mass of blue and blue-green crystals, reflecting light in all directions and thus, of course, enhancing the visual effect.

 Overall, Rublev Colours Artists Oils have longer brushing consistency than most tube colors today, making them ideal for both bristle and soft-hair brushes in fine rendering on both fine-weave canvas and smooth panels.

 When you see a color name on our label, you get just that—one pure pigment.
-For example, Rublev Colours Vermilion is not a hue, but the pure pigment— red mercuric sulfide.
-In a tube of Rublev Colours Verona Green Earth you will not find a mixture of pigments, but the real >thing—green earth.
+For example, Rublev Colours Vermilion is not a hue but the pure pigment— red mercuric sulfide.
+In a tube of Rublev Colours Verona Green Earth, you will not find a mixture of pigments but the real thing—green earth.
 And Rublev Colours Naples Yellow is pure lead antimonate.
-You won’t even find the word “genuine” used to describe Rublev Colours, because all colors are simply that—genuine.
-All our earth colors have outstanding lightfastness and most of the other colors are permanent when used full strength.
-Rublev Colours Artists Oils offer an extraordinary range of tinting strength and an immense diversity between opacity and transparency, as well as texture—from smooth, fine grained to grainy.
+You won’t even find the word “genuine” used to describe Rublev Colours because all colors are simply that—genuine.
+All our earth colors have outstanding lightfastness, and most of the other colors are permanent when used at full strength.
+Rublev Colours Artists Oils offer an extraordinary range of tinting strength and an immense diversity between opacity and transparency, as well as texture—from smooth, fine-grained to grainy.

-Separation of pigment and oil may occur with Rublev Colours Artists Oil Colors and is a natural process when stabilizers are not added to prevent this from occurring.
-If separation occurs squeeze the amount of paint that you will use out of the tube onto plain white paper.
+Separation of pigment and oil may occur with Rublev Colours Artists Oils and is a natural process when stabilizers are not added to prevent this from occurring.
+If separation occurs, squeeze the amount of paint that you will use out of the tube onto plain white paper.
 Allow the paper to absorb the excess oil, scrape the paint off and transfer it to your painting palette.
-HINT: Store the tube with the cap side down to force free oil to the tube end.